CharlesRiverCoderDojo/bugathon-challenge/README.md

 # bugathon-challenge
 **Ninjas need to find all of the bugs in this project.**
-The project contains simple HTML, CSS, and JavaScript files that are designed to build ninja skills at debugging.
-The JavaScript file also introduces the concept of algorithms.
+The project contains simple HTML, CSS, and JavaScript files that are designed to build ninja debugging skills.
+The JavaScript file also introduces the concept of algorithms to ninjas that want an extra challenge.

 * The master branch contains the final, correct version of the site.
 * The staging branch is used for updating the correct version of the site.